 Susan began her career in Indiana, working at Indiana Sports Corporation as Public Relations Director.
 In addition, she worked for the Shelbyville (Ind.)
 News as general assignment reporter and chief photographer.
 She won two United Press International (UPI) photo awards and served as a stringer for Scripps-Howard News Service and UPI.
 She received her B.A. in journalism and political science from Indiana University.

 She served on the board of directors of Kids In Flight ™ (www.kidsinflight.org) and the Cleveland chapter of WISE (Women in Sports and Events).
 She was a member of the Community Leadership Board of the American Diabetes Association and has donated her services to several animal welfare organizations.
 Susan served as co-chair of the JDRF Dream Gala that raised more than $500,000 for diabetes research.
+In 2017, Susan and her friends organized “Party with a Purpose” to benefit Planned Parenthood Advocates of Ohio.
+They set an event fundraising record, collecting almost $15,000.

 In 2014, she was named WISE Cleveland chapter’s Woman of the Year.